LTUC/amman-dotnet-401d2/curriculum/class-18/facilitator/DEMO.md

 1. Start in the controller and build out the `Register()` method
    - Use `HttpPost("register")` as the method
    - It should take in a specialized data shape as the POST BODY
-1. Build a new DTO for this, called `RegisterUser` under `models/api`
 1. Next, build the base method in `IdentityUserService` called `Register()` that takes in this DTO and (for now) doesn't implement it
    - Fix the bugs by adding that method signature to the Interface